Claude Sonnet 4.6 Is Here - Frontier AI for Agents, Code, and Production Workloads

 The Bottom Line

-Claude Sonnet 4.6 isn't a marginal update.
-It's a meaningful step forward in the three areas that matter most for production AI: coding, agentic workflows, and professional-grade knowledge work - all delivered at a price point designed for scale.
+Claude Sonnet 4.6 is a meaningful step forward in the three areas that matter most for production AI: coding, agentic workflows, and professional knowledge work — all at a price point designed for scale.

-If you're building AI agents, automating business operations, or shipping AI-powered features to users, this is the model to test against your current stack.
-The best way to evaluate it isn't reading about it - it's running your actual workloads through it.
+If you are building AI agents, automating operations, or shipping AI-powered features to users, this is the model to test.
+The best way to evaluate it is running your actual workloads through it.

 Ready to get started?